Mass Unspecific Supervised Tagging (MUST) for boosted jets: Mass decorrelation

-{\bf \em Mass decorrelation:} Since our taggers are sensitive to multi-pronged jet signals across the whole $m_J$ and $p_T$ ranges, the SM background shape can be preserved by the simple method of varying the event selection threshold, as done by the CMS Collaboration e.g. in~\cite{Sirunyan:2018ikr}.
+Since our taggers are sensitive to multi-pronged jet signals across the whole $m_J$ and $p_T$ ranges, the SM background shape can be preserved by the simple method of varying the event selection threshold, as done by the CMS Collaboration e.g. in~\cite{Sirunyan:2018ikr}.
 Let us show this explicitly with an example using {\tt GenT} with a two-pronged ($W$) and a four-pronged ($S$) signal.
 We define the variable $\rho = 2 \log m_J/p_T$ and consider a two-dimensional grid $(\rho,p_T)$ with $\rho \in [-9,0]$ in bins of width 0.2, and $p_T \in [0.25,2.2]$ TeV in bins of 50 GeV.
 Within each bin, we compute the $5\%$, $25\%$ and $50\%$ percentiles of the NN score $X$, which we label as $X_{0.05}$, $X_{0.25}$ and $X_{0.5}$, respectively.
-Figure~\ref{Fig2} shows the resulting jet mass distribution of the SM background for $p_T \geq 1$ TeV plus the $W$ and $S$ injected signals with $M_{Z'} = 2.2$ TeV, after applying event selections $X \leq X_{0.5},X_{0.25},X_{0.05}$ (the uncut distribution is labelled as $X_{1.0}$).
+Fig.~\ref{Fig2} (left) shows the resulting jet-mass distribution of the SM background for $p_T \geq 1$ TeV plus the $W$ and $S$ injected signals with $M_{Z'} = 2.2$ TeV, after applying event selections $X \leq X_{0.5},X_{0.25},X_{0.05}$ (the uncut distribution is labelled as $X_{1.0}$).
 By construction, the varying-threshold scheme keeps the background distribution after selection, and the injected signals show up when the cut is sufficiently tight.
+The right panel shows the normalised background distributions (main plot) as well as the ratios $X_{0.5}/X_{1.0}$, $X_{0.25}/X_{1.0}$ and $X_{0.05}/X_{1.0}$ (inner plot).
 Our generic taggers therefore provide a perfect solution to the mass correlation problem of jet substructure observables.